-MATH 403Honors College Algebra & Trigonometry\ALL YEAR / 1 creditPrerequisite: MATH 303 Honors Algebra II with an "A" or "B" and teacher recommendation, ORcompletion of MATH 302 Accelerated Algebra II with an "A" and recommendation by the mathteacher
+MATH 403 Honors College Algebra & Trigonometry ALL YEAR/ 1 credit

+Prerequisite: MATH 303 Honors Algebra II with an "A" or "B" and teacher recommendation, OR completion of MATH 302 Accelerated Algebra II with an "A" and recommendation by the math teacher Description:

-Description: Semester 1: This course is taught through Saint Louis University's 1818 dual credit program.
+Semester 1: This course is taught through Saint Louis University's 1818 dual credit program and is 0.5 credits.
 This course will include all material in College Algebra, but a special emphasis is given to the preparation for the study of higher mathematics.
-Topics will also include: conic sections, graphing, linear programming, functions, and matrices.
+Topics will also include: conic sections, graphing, domain and range, linear programming, functions, and matrices.

 Semester 2: All material in trigonometry will be included in this course.
-Real world applications will be stressed.
+Real world applications will be stressed, this semester does not count for SLU credit.